 "By working with this amazing program, I have found my true calling, student affairs.
 It has made me realize that I want to eventually end up back at a university, working with students."

-"The STEM Tutor/Peer Mentor position is very flexible and I am able to schedule tutoring sessions around my class schedule.
+"The STEM tutor and peer mentor position is very flexible and I am able to schedule tutoring sessions around my class schedule.
 The tutoring sessions are also set up around campus, so they are easy and fast to get to."

 "Professors throughout the university have been highly appreciative of the program, and recommended students to enroll for assistance, as they have been unable to individually cater to the needs of each and every student."

-"I have been teaching since I first began my graduate work, and, at the time that I became a STEM Peer Mentor/Tutor, I was trying to decide my future career.
+"I have been teaching since I first began my graduate work, and, at the time that I became a STEM peer mentor and tutor, I was trying to decide my future career.
 Tutoring students from all educational backgrounds has helped me to make my decision to become a professor."

 "I took this job opportunity [with STEM] to learn a lot of new stuff, such as: culture, communication, and, sometimes, a few topics from the subjects I teach that I did not already know… Performing my best as a STEM tutor gave me confidence and an opportunity to develop very good communication skills.
 Even after I graduate from Western Michigan University, I will always look back at the program that built me."